Balisage logo

 Technical specifications

 From one to three poster-pages, with text large enough to read easily from 2 to 4 feet away.
 No need to be fancy; hand-written with markers is fine!
-Use paper (or card stock) not Foam-Core (it is very difficult to thumb-tack thick material to the bulletin board).
+Use paper (or card stock) not Foam-Core (it is very difficult to hang heavy posters).

 No more than the equivalent of 3 poster-pages per presentation, with each poster-page 22" x 28" maximum (56 by 71 cm).